Child Development Center

-The Infant room schedule at Shining Star CDC is designed to address each individual infants needs.
+The Infant room schedule at Shining Star CDC is designed to address every infants individual needs.
 We strongly implement our 'Home Away from Home" curriculum and philosophy with our infants and their families.
 Whatever you do for your baby at home is what we will do at the center.
 This includes feeding and naptimes.

-A daily record of all the days feeding, diapering, napping, playing and activites will be sent home each day.
-Infant teachers also do frequent observations and regular assessments on your baby so they can be as informative as possible for you and also have a good general idea of the level of activity your baby requires.
+A daily record of all the days feeding, diapering, napping, playing and activities will be sent home each day.
+Infant teachers also do frequent observations and regular assessments on your baby so they can be as informative as possible for you.

 We'll never expect your baby to be on "our" schedule.
 Our classrooms revolve around the baby's schedules and parents are thoroughly informed of them each day.